 You will often want to average over observations in your dataset.
 The

-base R function for this is called aggregate
+base R function for this is called aggregate, although

 library.